A Systematic Evaluation of Self-Supervised Learning for Label-Efficient Sleep Staging with Wearable EEG: Discussion

-UMAP projections (Fig. \ref{fig:umap}) support these insights, revealing that SSL-trained models produce feature clusters consistent with the physiological transitions between sleep stages \cite{Iber2007}.
+UMAP projections (Fig. \ref{fig:umap}) reveal that SSL-trained models produce feature clusters consistent with the physiological transitions between sleep stages \cite{Iber2007}.
 The observed class overlap reflects expected biological variability and reinforces the interpretability of the learned representations.
+However, this inherent overlap, especially among Wake, N1, and REM stages, introduces a risk of false positives in clinical applications, as models may misclassify these physiologically similar states.
+Consequently, such biological ambiguity represents a fundamental source of aleatoric uncertainty.
 Based on the characteristics of each sleep phase, it is expected that N1 samples will cluster near Wake embeddings since N1 is considered a transition period between wakefulness and sleep.
 Similarly, REM samples are anticipated to appear in close proximity to Wake and N1 clusters since their EEG features resemble those seen in the awake state, though typically slower and higher in amplitude.
 N2 embeddings are likely to diverge from these stages, reflecting a descent in brain activity.
 Finally, N3 cluster, which corresponds to the deepest sleep stage, is expected to be the most distant group in the plot, revealing its characteristic low-frequency delta waves.